abinit/abinit/doc/tutorial/compilation.md

 ## How to compile BLAS and LAPACK

-BLAS/LAPACK represents the workhorse of many scientific codes.
-An optimized implementation is therefore crucial for achieving good performance.
+BLAS/LAPACK represents the workhorse of many scientific codes and an optimized implementation is crucial for achieving good performance.

 In principle this step can be skipped as any decent Linux distribution already provides pre-compiled versions but, as already mentioned in the introduction, we prefer